davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

     checkCanCall(avs)
 ```

-_Note: this method can be called directly by an AVS, or by a caller authorized by the AVS via the `PermissionController`.
+_Note: this method can be called directly by an AVS, or by a caller authorized by the AVS.
 See [`PermissionController.md`](../permissions/PermissionController.md) for details._

 AVSs use this method to create new operator sets.
 An AVS can create as many operator sets as they desire, depending on their needs.
 Once created, operators can [allocate slashable stake to](#modifyallocations) and [register for](#registerforoperatorsets) these operator sets.